 Thinking of switching to a ‘Clean Car’?
 Here are some of the things you need to know about owning an EV or Plug-in Hybrid car.

-- It must have at least a 3-star safety rating according to www.rightcar.govt.nz.
+- it must have at least a 3-star safety rating according to Rightcar at the time of registration

-- It must be registered for the first time in New Zealand between 1 July and 31 December 2021 and you must be the first registered owner.
+- it must be registered for the first time in New Zealand from 1 April 2022.

 What’s the difference between BEVs and PHEVs?

 There are lots of things to weigh up when considering whether to choose a BEV or a PHEV, including costs and environmental impact.